camflint/roam-reddit-unofficial/README.md

 # roam-reddit-unofficial

 Free unofficial Reddit plug-in for Roam Research.
-It's intended to pull one post at a time from a subreddit of your chosing into your daily notes page: like from r/LifeProTips, r/todayilearned, etc.
+It's intended to pull a select number of posts at a time from one or more subreddit(s) of your chosing into your daily notes page, or the currently focused page/block.

+Useful for subreddits like from `r/lifeprotips`, `r/todayilearned`, or your own favorites.

 ## Usage